centria/console/docs/part1.md

 The command `git log` outputs the author of the commit, the time of its creation and its title.
 Every commit has a unique id, formed with [SHA-1](https://en.wikipedia.org/wiki/SHA-1).
 In the output of `git log` the id can be seen as a long string next to the word "commit", which is `51bf544c786a671c28f70713b6cb33d87cc38` in this case.

 <div class="note">
 The process of creating a commit might seem unintuitive at first.
 The following analogy might help: Picture the commit as a package.
 You are sitting on the floor, with all the changes layed out in front of you as wooden blocks.
-The staging state, denoted with the title <code>Changes to be commited</code>  is a piece of wrapping paper, which is spread out in front of you.
-With the command <code>git add</code> you can move the wooden blocks representing changes on top of the wrapping paper, and with <code>git commit</code> you tie the wrapper aroung the changes to create a commit.
+The staging state, denoted with the title **Changes to be commited**  is a piece of wrapping paper, which is spread out in front of you.
+With the command **git add** you can move the wooden blocks representing changes on top of the wrapping paper, and with **git commit** you tie the wrapper aroung the changes to create a commit.
 </div>

 ### Branches